 My easy blueberry sauce can be made with fresh or frozen blueberries berries.
 It's ready in just 15 minutes and pairs well with breakfast, dessert, and everything in-between!

-Combine 2 ½ cups (350g) blueberries, ¼ cup water, sugar, and lemon juice in a medium saucepan over medium-high heat.
+Combine blueberries, ¼ cup water, sugar, and lemon juice in a medium saucepan over medium-high heat.

-In a small bowl, whisk together cornstarch and remaining 2 Tablespoons cold water until completely combined.
+Separately, in a small dish, whisk together cornstarch and 2 Tablespoons cold water until completely combined.

 Stirring constantly, bring mixture to a rolling boil and then reduce heat and simmer, stirring frequently, until the sauce coats the bottom of a metal spoon.

-Remove from heat, stir in butter and vanilla extract (if using), until butter is melted.
-Add remaining 1 ½ cups (210g) blueberries and stir well.
+Remove from heat, add butter and vanilla extract and stir until butter is melted.

 Serve and enjoy.
 If your sauce becomes too thick you can always add water while the mixture is still hot to make it thinner, but be sure to only add a teaspoon or two at a time until desired consistency is reached.
 Blueberry sauce is best served warm.